-- 1. Treatment court policy and procedures manual, participant contract and participant handbook contains written procedures and methods for drug testing. - 2.
-Upon entry to the program, the participant is given a clear explanation of the drug testing policy, the testing procedures, the participant's rights and responsibilities regarding testing, and consequences of a positive test.1 - 3.
+- 1. Treatment court policy and procedures manual, participant contract and participant handbook contain written procedures and methods for drug testing. - 2.
+Upon entry to the program, the participant is given a clear explanation of the drug testing policy, the testing procedures, the participant's rights and responsibilities regarding testing, and consequences of a positive test. - 3.
 Drug testing methods are valid and legally defensible.
 The treatment court maintains a forensic evidentiary standard for drug test results, using scientifically valid and reliable testing procedures with an established chain of custody. - 4.
-Collection of urine drug tests is directly observed by a trained professional to prevent tampering and substitution of fraudulent specimens, and that person is the same gender as the participant, unless otherwise requested by the participant, the participant's defense attorney, or the participant's therapist (NADCP, Vol. II, p.
+Collection of urine drug tests is directly observed by a trained professional to prevent tampering and substitution of fraudulent specimens, and that person is the same gender as the participant unless otherwise requested by the participant, the participant's defense attorney, or the participant's therapist (NADCP, Vol. II, p.
 33). - 5.
 Participants are tested on a truly random basis, so that the odds of being tested are the same on any given day, including weekends and holidays, with a minimum average of two tests per week. - 6.
 Drug testing frequency remains consistent throughout the program until participants are in the last phase of the program and are preparing for successful completion (NADCP, Vol. II, p.
 26). - 7.
 Participants deliver urine specimens no more than 8 hours after being notified that a urine test has been scheduled.
 For tests with short detection windows, such as oral fluid tests, specimens must be delivered no more than 4 hours after being notified that a test has been scheduled (NADCP, Vol. II, p.
 26). - 8.
 Test specimens are routinely examined for evidence of dilution and adulteration (NADCP, Vol. II. p.
 27). - 9.
 Industry or manufacturer recommended cutoff levels are relied upon and any sample that falls below that cutoff must not be used as evidence of substance use (NADCP, Vol. II. p.
 27). - 10.
 Testing is not confined to a participant's identified drug of choice.
-Tests screen for multiple substances, including alcohol.
+Tests screen for multiple substances, including alcohol. - 11.
+Participants are given the opportunity to contest positive initial or rapid test results. - 12.
+Treatment courts have a procedure to verify any contested positive test results with a certified laboratory, and (when the participant challenges the accuracy of a positive test) the court withholds sanctions until positive results are confirmed.